daidodo/format-imports-vscode/README.md

 // Number of empty lines between groups (NOT sub-groups).
 "tsImportSorter.configuration.emptyLinesBetweenGroups": 1,

-// Number of empty lines after the last import statement.
+// Number of empty lines after the last import declaration.
 "tsImportSorter.configuration.emptyLinesAfterAllImports": 1,

 // Whether to remove the last slash when normalizing paths.